-Jeff Buckley was born on November 17, 1966, in Anaheim, California.
-Buckley was the only son of Mary Guibert and Tim Buckley.
-His mother was of mixed Greek, French, and Panamanian descent.
+Jeff Buckley (born on November 17, 1966) was the son of Mary Guibert and Tim Buckley.
+He was born in Anaheim, California.
+His mother Mary Guibert was of mixed Greek, French, and Panamanian descent.

 Since he was the son of cult songwriter Tim Buckley, Jeff Buckley faced more expectations than most singer/songwriters.
-Perhaps it wasn’t surprising that Jeff Buckley’s music was related to his father’s by only the thinnest of margins.
 Jeff Buckley’s voice was grand and sweeping, which fit with the mock-operatic grandeur of his Van Morrison-meets-Led Zeppelin music.

 Buckley began playing music while in high school and eventually moved to Los Angeles to study music.
 In LA he performed with several jazz and funk bands, as well as playing with Shinehead, a leader in the dancehall reggae movement.
 A few years later, he moved to New York, forming Gods & Monsters with the experimental guitarist Gary Lucas.
 Buckley then began a solo career playing clubs and coffeehouses, building up a considerable following.
 Soon, he signed a record deal with Columbia Records, releasing the Live at Sin-e EP in November of 1993 which received good reviews.